£35-60k on target earnings per annum.

-We offer a fantastic range of treatments in our newly refurbished practice including nail surgery, musculoskeletal assessment (including video gait analysis on treadmill), bespoke orthoses, verruca cryotherapy and needling, toenail reconstruction, diabetic foot assessments, plus all the other regular podiatry day to day stuff.
+We offer a fantastic range of treatments in our newly refurbished practice including nail surgery, musculoskeletal assessment (including video gait analysis on treadmill and ultrasound), bespoke orthoses, Swift verruca therapy, verruca cryotherapy and needling, toenail reconstruction, diabetic foot assessments, plus all the other regular podiatry day to day stuff.
 We are always looking to improve and like to keep up to date with new evidence-based treatments.

 We have exceptional administrative support from our reception team, leaving you more time to focus on treating patients and being mentored by our team of experienced podiatrists.
 This will include basic training, as well as rotations within all specialities.
 We welcome applications from those graduating this year as well as those of you with a bit more experience as a podiatrist, looking for a new and exciting change.

 If you think this role is for you please send a CV with a covering letter (no more than 500 words) to [email protected].
-You can also contact Fiona for more details at the same email address.
+You can also contact Fiona for a chat on 07896 556545.

 We look forward to getting to know you soon!